MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

   - Account number is correct.

-  - Billing Telephone Number (BTN) is correct.
+  - BTN is correct.

-- Make sure there are no advanced call control features, for example, Call Hunt, Distinctive Ring, that are enabled on these telephone numbers.
+- Make sure there are no advanced call control features, for example, Call Hunt, Distinctive Ring, that are enabled on these phone numbers.

 - Make sure you haven't placed any new service orders or disconnects with your current service provider.